 Welcome to qualitywatchrepair.com's web site.
 My name is Steve Thomas.
 I do quality watch repair on most watch brands.
 I have been making my living doing watch and jewelry repair for over thirty years.
 During this time, I have done quality watch repair on just about every kind of watch made, from old inexpensive dollar pocket watches to new diamond encrusted Rolexes.
 Because I also repair jewelry, I have made many case parts and have done extensive restoration on worn-out watch cases.

-I have parts accounts with several major watch brands and also deal with reputable parts suppliers.
+I have parts accounts with several major watch brands and deal with reputable parts suppliers.
 I am thus able to acquire genuine parts to repair most watches.
 If original parts are unavailable, it may be possible to repair your watch using generic parts.

-Since I have been repairing such a wide variety of watches over the years, I have acquired the skill to do repairs on watches in just about any kind of condition.
+Since I have repaired such a wide variety of watches over the years, I have acquired the skill to do repairs on watches in just about any kind of condition.
 I am capable of most levels of watch repair from just getting your watch running, to replacing worn-out parts, to making some parts if they are not available.

 When I receive your watch for repair which you have (PLEASE) wrapped in lots of padding, I partially disassemble it and e-mail you an estimate as to cost of parts and repair.

-My work carries a one year no-quibble warranty.
+My work carries a one-year no-quibble warranty.